xHarlock/aoc-utils-java/README.md

 # 🌟 Advent of Code Utils 🌟

-Java wrapper for fetching data from the Advent of Code website and generating beautiful graphs

-## Overview 📖
 This project is a Java wrapper for the Advent of Code (AoC) leaderboard.
 It allows users to fetch data from an AoC leaderboard using its ID and generate beautiful graphs based on that data.

 ## Getting Started 🚀